Chameleon Care

 Feeding and Supplements

-Chameleons LOOOOOVE their bugs!
-My mane choice of staple bugs are crickets and Dubia roaches.
 Variety to their diet is important too.
-They will enjoy treats such as hornworms, silkworms, wax worms, silk worms and BSFL.
-All their feeders should be well ‘gut loaded’ and dusted before being fed to your chameleon.
+They will enjoy TREATS such as hornworms, silkworms, wax worms, and BSFL.

+Each time you feed your chameleon it will need to be dusted.
 I personally use Rapashy Calcium Plus to dust all my feeders.
 This supplement has been used for many years with great success.
 It also takes away the common ’dusting schedule’ and switching between multiple supplements that many people use.

 How much/often to feed?